muyiwer/XpressPayPlugin/README.md

 ### 5. Using Direct API Integration
 Please checkout [Direct API Integration Documentation](https://github.com/muyiwer/XpressPayPlugin/tree/main/APIintegration) to integrate directly with the API.

+### 6. Using Joomla J2Stores
+Please checkout [J2Stores Plugin Documentation](https://github.com/Xpresspayment/XpayPluginJoomla) for how you can implement it our plugin using javascript framework and direct integration

 ## How can I thank you?

 Why not star the github repo?
 I'd love the attention!
 Why not share the link for this repository on Twitter or Any Social Media?
 Spread the word!